 L&S Summer Budget Model

-This document provides information L&S Policies and Procedures related to the summer budget model in L&S
+This document is an explanation of the summer budget model in L&S.

 This document explains the L&S Summer Term Budget Model.
 You may find the following documents helpful for your summer planning:

 - Instructions for completing the Summer Budget Proposal: L&S Summer Budget Proposals